halvards/springmvc-tomcat-spike/README.md

 The application port can be controlled using the `PORT` environment variable.

-Run the tests using `./gradlew clean test`.
+Run the tests using `./gradlew clean test` or `mvn clean verify`.

-Build a jar with all dependencies using `./gradlew onejar`.
+Build an executable jar complete with all dependencies using `./gradlew clean onejar` or `mvn clean compile assembly:single`.